webrecorder/pywb/docs/manual/new-vue-ui.rst

 New Vue-based UI (Alpha)
 ========================

-With 2.7.0, pywb introduces a new `Vue UI <https://vuejs.org/>`_ based system, which can be enabled to provide a more feature-representation of a web archive.
+With 2.7.0, pywb introduces a new `Vue UI <https://vuejs.org/>`_ based system, which can be enabled to provide a more feature-rich representation of a web archive.

 The UI consists of two parts, which can be enabled using the ``ui`` block in ``config.yaml``